WISE-EdgeLink/Manual/docs/en-US/DataLogger/DataLogger.md

 DataLogger is the software module that implements historical data storage on EdgeLink.

-The DataLogger module uses SQLite as the base storage medium, saves the data in the "Tag historical data table", and saves the data in minutes, hours and days three historical data tables.
+The DataLogger module uses SQLite as the base storage medium, saves the data in the "Tag historical data table", and saves the data in minutes, hours and days three historical data tables.(When the storage mode is set to variable storage(On Value Change), no statistical data table is generated.)

 ### DataLogger Parameter Configuration：